robinborth/Sketch2Shape/README.md

 # Sketch2Shape

 A project to utilize differentialbe rendering to optimize the latent code from DeepSDF.
 The loss signal is computed with a Siamese Neuronal Network trained on the ShapeNetV2 dataset.
-In order to download ShapeNet you need to register and get approved from the official website [here](https://shapenet.org/).
+You can download the ShapeNetV2 dataset on Huggingface [here](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) (requires to get approved)).

 ## Requirenments